eshiofune/sockets/README.md

 # ABOUT
-    Python package which allows creation of simple servers and clients for communication with sockets.
+    Python package for creating simple servers and clients for communication using UDP sockets.
     Supports both Python2 and Python3.

     Version: 1.0.0

+# INSTALLATION
+    Run the following command in your terminal: pip install sockets

 # USAGE
     - To create a server: Depending on your Python version, import the Server class from the appropriate server module, subclass it and override its act_on() method which describes what it should do when it receives a request, and returns a string response.
     Finally, create a Server object and call its listen() method.

     - To create a client: Depending on your Python version, import the Client class from the appropriate client module, create a Client object and call its poll_server() method.
     You can then make use of the response it returns as required.

     By default, a Python2 client will poll the default Python3 server while a Python3 client will poll the default Python2 server (unlike in the examples below).

 # EXAMPLES
     # Test server with Python2: